 Ethelsville real estate is some of the most expensive in Alabama, although Ethelsville house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Ethelsville is generally considered to be a blue-collar town.
-35.59% of the Ethelsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ethelsville, you'll notice that it is more blue-collar than most other communities in America.
+35.59% of Ethelsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ethelsville is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Ethelsville who work in office and administrative support (23.73%), law enforcement and fire fighting (18.64%), and management occupations (6.78%).

-Overall, Ethelsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ethelsville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ethelsville is worth considering.